Mallika1405/cse15l-lab-reports/lab4.md

 ```
 This made it much easier to understand the line numbers.
 Another command I used to reach the line with the bug(line 44) was `43j`.
 When my curosr was on line 1, the command `43j <enter>` moved the cursor down by 43 lines and it reached line 44.

 The bug in the code was that `index2` was not getting incremented in the last `while` loop and it was incrementing `index1` instead which should not have happened.
 So I fixed the bug by changing `index1` to `index2`.
+I did that by moving the `<right>` arrow key 11 times till I reached the `1` character in the word `index1`.
+I then used the `x` key to delete the `1`.
+I used the `i` key to insert 2 in that position and then used `<escape>` to escape the `insert` mode.
+This was the code after editing:
 ```
   1 import java.util.ArrayList;
   2 import java.util.List;